Skinah/IpCamera/README.md

 ## Roadmap for further development

 Currently the focus is on creating a stable framework that allows all brands to be used in a consistent way, new features that most users wont use are not held as highly as having a stable binding.
-After the binding is merged the extra features can be added over time.
+After the binding is merged, the extra features can be added over time.

 If you need a feature added that is in an API and you can not program, please raise an issue ticket at Github with a sample of what a browser shows when you enter in the URL, it is usually very quick to add features if someone gives a summary of the URL and what their camera returns.